andrewwoods/opal/README.md

 	$ punch out "type a brief message here"
 	$ punch note "type a brief message here"
 	$ punch switch "type a brief message here"

+SET_PROMPT: Allows you to easily change the values displayed in your prompt.
+Uses the parse_git_branch() function.

 SHOW: display information about different types of info in the shell. the